Audience

 - ensure that records are maintained of complaints received and dealt with in accordance with this procedure

-- maintain appropriate confidentiality of complaints made and dealt with under this procedure
+- maintain appropriate confidentiality of complaints made and dealt with under this procedure, with additional safeguards for matters involving children

-- consider human rights when managing a complaint and make decisions that are compatible with the Human Rights Act 2019 (Qld).
+- consider if human rights when managing a complaint and make decisions that are compatible with the Human Rights Act 2019 (Qld)

 Director-General

-- refer any complaint received about their corrupt conduct to the DDG PICS without unreasonable delay
+- refer any complaint received about their corrupt conduct to the DDG CS without unreasonable delay

-- ensure sufficient resources are available to deal with complaints made under this procedure
+- ensure sufficient resources are available to deal with complaints made under this procedure, including resources required to meet child-safe obligations

 Process

-1. Identify and report suspected corrupt conduct or misconduct
+1. Identify and report suspected corrupt conduct, misconduct or reportable conduct

-Employees are to complete annual mandatory training which outlines their obligations to report.
-If an employee becomes aware of information suggesting corrupt conduct or misconduct of the Director-General, they must immediately report to one of the following:
+If an employee becomes aware of information suggesting corrupt conduct, misconduct or reportable conduct of the Director-General, they must immediately report to one of the following:

-If an employee is unsure whether the information suggests misconduct or corrupt conduct by the Director-General, they may seek advice from:
+If an employee is unsure whether the information suggests corrupt conduct, misconduct or reportable conduct by the Director-General, they may seek advice from:

 2. Registration and assessment

-- the Intake, Referrals and Partnerships unit will register the complaint within the Department's case management system (Resolve), ensure it is appropriately secured and report the complaint to the DDG PICS without delay.
+- the Integrity unit may receive a report from an employee or a member of the public, the Integrity unit will register the complaint within the department's case management system (Resolve), ensure it is appropriately secured and report the complaint to the DDG CS without delay.

-- must report the complaint to the DDG PICS as soon as practicable
+- must report the complaint to the DDG CS as soon as practicable

 - may additionally notify the CCC of the complaint